HunorMarton/svg-tutorial/src/content/svg/house.md

 title: How to Build a House with SVG
 component: House
 description: In this example we draw a House with SVG. and learn how to use the polygon element.
 We practice using polygons, polylines, rectangles and circles to draw more complex shapes.
-next:
-  title: How to Draw Basic Paths with SVG
-  link: basic-path
 ---

 In this example, we combine everything we learned so far.
 We use circles, rectangles, lines, polylines, and polygons here.